 A copy of the open register can be bought by anyone, and they may use it for any purpose, including marketing.
 You should consider your privacy and whether you want to 'opt out' of the open register.

 Find out more about viewing and purchasing copies of the Register of Electors.

 Opting out of the open register

-You can also opt out of the open register by making a 'declaration' to the Electoral Registration Officer (the data controller) that you do not want your personal data to be used for the purposes of direct marketing, in accordance with section 11 of the Data Protection Act 1998*.
+Alternatively, you can opt out of the open register by making a 'declaration' to the Electoral Registration Officer (the data controller), at any time, that you do not want your personal data to be used for the purposes of direct marketing, in accordance with section 11 of the Data Protection Act 1998*.